MyPerfectPaper.net Logo

 Ethnography is a research method where the researcher immerses themselves in a community or group to observe and interact with participants in their natural environment.

-This method is often used in anthropology and sociology to understand cultural practices, social interactions, and everyday life from the inside.
+This method is often used in when your research is based on a sociology topic or anthropology to understand cultural practices, social interactions, and everyday life from the inside.

 Phenomenology